obicco/cloudflare-poc/README.md

 If working correctly, you should see:
 - Browser authentication prompt on public URL
-- Green status indicators after login
+- Connection status indicators showing active/secure states
+- Real-time metrics and connection details
-- Your external IP displayed on dashboard
+- Your external IP and geo location displayed
 - Public health/status endpoints accessible without auth

 ## Learn More